susy2015/HadronicTau/README.md

+Check out SUSY recipe as described in Twiki page

-Make a directory named HadronicTau/Tool inside susy2015 directory. checkout the files from here.
+Make a directory named HadronicTau/Tool inside CMSSW_7_2_0/src/ directory. checkout the files from susy2015/HadronicTau/Tool github.

+Go to HadronicTau/Tool/

 do following

 mkdir obj

 make

-Go to HadronicTau/Tool

 and then do: